Find strain gauges for your measurement here.

-Usually the bridge circuit with DC voltage of 5V is supplied.
-Are also common 2.5V bridge supply or 1.0V bridge supply if, for example, a low strain gauges is (DMS) with 120 Ohm used, or if the DMS is bonded to a non-conductive material, so that a strong self-heating of the strain gage must be prevented.
+In most cases, the bridge circuit is supplied with DC voltage of 5V.
+Also common are 2.5V bridge power or 1.0V bridge power, e.g. when a low-impedance strain gauge with 120 ohms is used, or if the strain gauge is glued to a non-conductive material, so that a strong self-heating of the strain measuring strip must be prevented.

 The relationship between the bridge output Ud and the resistance change ΔR/R is for the full-bridge: